firesim/firesim/docs/source/workloadConfig.rst

 pk-src
 ^^^^^^^^^^^^^^^
 Path to riscv-pk source directory to use for this workload.
-This provides the bootload.
+This provides the bootloader (bbl).
 Defaults to the riscv-pk submodule included at ``riscv-pk/``.

 host-init
 ^^^^^^^^^^^^^^